hartwigmedical/actin/clinical/README.md

 Field | Example Value | Details
 ---|---|---
 name | Ipilimumab | Treatment name
-year | 2021 | Year in which treatment was given category | Immunotherapy | Type of treatment isSystemic | 1 | Treatment is systemic?
+year | 2021 | Year in which treatment was started month | 11 | Month in which treatment was started category | Immunotherapy | Type of treatment isSystemic | 1 | Treatment is systemic?
 chemoType | | Type of chemotherapy (if applicable)